merantix-momentum/squirrel-core/docs/usage/iterstream.rst

         print(i)
     print(time.time() - t1)

 `async_map` instantiates a :code:`concurrent.futures.ThreadPoolExecutor` if the argument `executor` is `None` (default).
 It also accepts :code:`concurrent.futures.ProcessPoolExecutor`, which is a good choice when performing cpu-bound operations on a single machine.

-Internally, a :py:class:`_AsyncMap` object is constructed when calling :py:meth:`async_map`.
-:py:class:`_AsyncMap` maintains an internal queue and creates :py:class:`AsyncContent` that are inserted to the queue.
-:py:class:`AsyncContent` objects are created by specifying a function callback, the item it operates on, and an executor.
-When :py:class:`AsyncContent` object is created, the function callback is scheduled for asynchronous execution.
-We can simply fetch results from the queue by iterating over the :py:class:`_AsyncMap` object.